Yvan Attal: Life and career

-Born in Tel Aviv, Israel, to Algerian-Jewish parents.
-He grew up in the outskirts of Paris.
+Born in Tel Aviv, Israel, to Algerian-Jewish parents, he grew up in the outskirts of Paris.
 His acting debut was in Éric Rochant's Un monde sans pitié (1989), which earned him a César Award for Most Promising Actor.
-His first feature film as director was Ma femme est une actrice (2001), which co-starred Charlotte Gainsbourg, Attal's real-life partner.
+His first feature film as a director was Ma femme est une actrice (2001), which co-starred Charlotte Gainsbourg, Attal's real-life partner.

 He directed a segment in the film New York, I Love You, and appeared as an actor in another.

 He acted in The Interpreter and Anthony Zimmer, and in Rush Hour 3 he played a French cab driver named George.